top of page

 PHONE #S FOR PARISH EOC Offices

 911 not available?
+Can't evacuate and have Medical Care Needs?
 Need Rescue?
 CALL YOUR PARISH EMERGENCY OPERATIONS CENTER

 NEED HELP EVACUATING?
 Call your Parish Emergency Operations Center (EOC) (see list above).